georgeg0/PheGWAS/README.md

 # PheGWAS: R package for ‘many phenotypes many variant’ visualization

 # Introduction:
-GWAS is Genome Wide association study which is done on many variants and one phenotype.
+GWAS is Genome Wide Association Study which is done on many variants and one phenotype.
 The Manhattan plot is the popular way to visualize this (https://www.r-graph-gallery.com/wp-content/uploads/2018/02/Manhattan_plot_in_R.html ).
 On the other hand, PheWAS (https://rdrr.io/github/PheWAS/PheWAS/ ) is phenome wide association study which is done on a single variant and many phenotypes.
 PheGWAS is a new concept to do analysis on many variants and many phenotypes.
 This is a package to do interactive 3D visualization on many variants many phenotypes.

 # Installation:
 ## Prerequisites